application-dev-tsb/notes-spring/spring-cloud-kubernetes/README.md

 # Spring Boot and Kubernetes
-Here we are going to use create a simple microservice application that uses the spring-cloud and kubernetes
+Here we are going to use create a simple microservice application that uses the spring-cloud and kubernetes.
+I am testing out the waters for the feasibility of GCP's Kubernetes Engine for my project: [Kwler.NET](https://github.com/kwler)

 The following dependencies will be used: